jacobheric/www.jacobheric.com/posts/2011-02-05-a-new-brew-day.md

 sparge is to gently sprinkle water over the grains so that the water runs evenly through, pulling as much sugar out as possible.

-<iframe src="https://player.vimeo.com/video/19596620"  webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe class="w-full mx-auto" src="https://player.vimeo.com/video/19596620"  webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 At the beginning of the sparge I capture the first, grainy runnings in a small vessel and add them back on top of the grains.
 Sparging is a big source of